 Oats are an annual summer crop produced and prefer a moderate climate with high rates of rainfall.
 They do not require a special type of soil.
 Oats are also known as a “nurse crop” because many pests do not reproduce in them.
 Oats forms in a multi-branched panicle, not in an ear like wheat.

-Instant oats are used to make oat milk: this substitute to dairy milk is good for people who suffer from lactose intolerance or who want to eat a vegan diet.
+Instant oats are used to make oat milk: this substitute for dairy milk is good for people who suffer from lactose intolerance or who want to eat a vegan diet.